abridgers087/sql-challenge/README.md

 1. Data Modeling

     a.
-Use the attached Pewlett Hackard Employee Database Entity Relationship Diagram for table and relationship data.
+Use the included Pewlett Hackard Employee Database Entity Relationship Diagram PNG file for table and relationship data.

 2. Data Engineering